In Expanding Java Concept series,Part 3 ,Package And Classpath I have explained this with few examples. Here also i will present few examples.

 The Default Package

 Every Java class must belong to a package.
-You can explicitly name the package by providing a package
+You can explicitly name the package by providing a package statement in the beginning of the source file.
+If the package statement is omitted, the class belongs to the so-called default package,

 with no sub-directory structure.
 Use of default package is not